 Mercury arc lamp (identified with green lines)

 Analyzing these lines is pretty simple at first.
-Then there’s a head-scratcher.
-But once the clues are evaluated, the problem solves itself in a flash!
+However, soon there’s a head-scratcher.
+But once we evaluate the clues, the problem solves itself in a flash!

-Look up the neutral mercury spectrum with your favorite search engine, and you’ll find the brightest mercury lines are:
+Look up the neutral mercury spectrum with your favorite search engine.
+You’re surely discover that the brightest mercury lines are:

 So let’s do linear interpolation.